 The Bebe was Ettore Bugatti’s conceptual design that was not intended for the Bugatti name, more for a larger manufacturer.
 The car itself was kept a bare minimum with no wasted space or weight.
 As usual, the car was made with the highest level of Bugatti craftsmanship and materials.

-While this little Bugatti seems insignificant, it played an important role for the Bugatti marque during it’s early stages.
-The Bebe may accually be the first car that was made in the Molsheim workshops.
-Suprisingly, it possibly preceeds the Bugatti marque itself, as exact dates on the construction and design are unknown.
+While this little Bugatti seems insignificant, it played an important role for the Bugatti marquee during its early stages.
+The Bebe may actually be the first car that was made in the Molsheim workshops.
+Surprisingly, it possibly precedes the Bugatti marque itself, as exact dates on the construction and design are unknown.

 Of particular note is the rear suspension which featured reversed quarter-Elliptic springs.
 This was the first time a car had such a suspension which was adopted by many Bugatti models thereafter.

 |valvetrain||2 Side Valves per Cyl|

 |f brake size||mm / in|

 |r suspension||Reversed Quarter-Elliptic Springs|